dysonprotocol/docs/docs/names.md

 ## How are Names useful?

-Name owners have several privileges, better subdomains and ability to mint native coins.
-(TODO: make tutorial for minting)
+Name owners have several privileges, better subdomains and ability to [mint native coins](/tutorials/mint-coins/).

 Also Names can be used to verify your Discord account to get an advanced role.

 ## What do URLs look like with a Name?

-All Scripts are hosted at a subdomain like:
+By defaul all Scripts are hosted at a subdomain of the address like:

 - https://dys12cgan5v9jkhqu2v27c8c674cnqv8qs65r8tajg.dysonprotocol.com/
 - https://dys12cgan5v9jkhqu2v27c8c674cnqv8qs65r8tajg.dyson.lol/

-With a name, for exmaple `example.dys`, can use the shorter easier subdomain:
+But with a name, for exmaple `example.dys`, you can use the shorter, easier to rememeber subdomain:

 - https://example.dysonprotocol.com/
 - https://example.dyson.lol/